Should I Request a C-Section After Traumatic Birth? What Therapists and NICE Guidelines Actually Say

 This matters because it changes the conversation you need to have.
 With your midwife.
 With your consultant.
 With your partner.
 And with yourself.

-Research published in the American Journal of Obstetrics and Gynecology identifies psychological safety as one of the most important factors in birth outcomes for women with previous birth trauma — and psychological safety looks different for different women.
-There is no single right answer.
-There is only the answer that is right for you, made from a place of real understanding rather than just fear.
+Research backs this up — psychological safety is one of the most important factors in birth outcomes for women who've experienced trauma before.
+What makes you feel safe is specific to you.
+There is no right answer.
+There is only the answer that's right for you — made from genuine understanding of what you need, not just from fear.

 What NICE Guidelines Actually Say